A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

 \subsection{Evaluation of hydrogen-water miscibility}

 Water-hydrogen demixing in a planetary envelope occurs when local thermodynamic conditions do not allow for the coexistence of hydrogen and water in a single miscible phase.
 This typically leads to metallicity gradients, with more metal-rich material in the deeper atmosphere, such that a steady state is reached where the atmosphere composition at each pressure is stable against further demixing.
 The stability of planetary envelopes to demixing results from a complex interplay between energy budget and composition.
 Generally, hotter planets will be stable against demixing over vast regions of the parameter space, since the instability occurs when the temperature at a given pressure is \textit{lower} than the water-hydrogen coexistence curve.
 The coexistence curves themselves are highly compositionally-dependent, with variations in the demixing conditions spanning thousands of K in the deep planetary interior, depending on the exact metallicity value (Figs. \ref{fig:phase_space_motivation} and \ref{fig:master_grid_varyparam}).
-Meanwhile, although the upper atmospheres of more metal-rich planets will generally be warmer, the adiabatic temperature gradient governing the temperature as a function of depth in the convective envelope becomes \textit{shallower} at higher metallicities (Fig. \ref{fig:master_grid_varyparam}), resulting in an overall higher propensity of envelopes with high metal content to demixing (all else being equal).
-Combined with the coexistence curves being pushed to much higher temperatures around $Z_\mathrm{env} \in \left[0.6,0.8\right]$ (approximately 140 to 300$\times$ solar metallicity)\footnote{Throughout this study, metallicities relative to solar are computed from the envelope O/H ratio.}, these factors can open the demixing window presented in this work.
+Meanwhile, although the upper atmospheres of more metal-rich planets will generally be warmer, the adiabatic temperature gradient governing the temperature as a function of depth in the convective envelope becomes \textit{shallower} at higher metallicities (Fig. \ref{fig:eos_adiabats}).
+Combined with the coexistence curves being pushed to much lower pressures around $Z_\mathrm{env} \in \left[0.6,0.8\right]$ (approximately 140 to 300$\times$ solar metallicity; Fig. \ref{fig:coexistence_vs_composition})\footnote{Throughout this study, metallicities relative to solar are computed from the envelope O/H ratio by number, following the typical prescription in atmosphere models.}, we can qualitatively expect the demixing window presented in this work.